PlumCantaloupe/circlesxr/README.md

 **[Click here for more information on Circles and its progress, research, and development](https://www.anthony-scavarelli.com/portfolio/circles-webvr-education-platform/)**

+### **Why use VR in Learning?**

+While VR/AR technologies first appeared in research and development dating back to middle of the twentieth century ([Azuma 1997](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=Azuma+R+%281997%29+A+survey+of+augmented+reality.+Presence+Teleoper+Virtual+Environ+6%284%29%3A355–385&btnG=); [Mazuryk and Gervautz 1996](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=Mazuryk+T%2C+Gervautz+M+%281996%29+Virtual+reality-history%2C+applications%2C+technology+and+future.+Vienna+University+of+Technology&btnG=)) there is tremendous human interest in the concept of simulating reality which can be seen within fiction as early as the 1930s ([Weinbaum 1935](https://www.historyofinformation.com/detail.php?entryid=4543)), and much earlier within the philosophical realm, when humans started to consider whether our perceived reality is an “absolute” reality, rather than merely “shadows on a cave wall” ([Plato](https://en.wikipedia.org/wiki/Allegory_of_the_cave)), “a dream” ([Descartes](https://en.wikipedia.org/wiki/Dream_argument)) or a robust “computer simulation” ([Bostrom 2003](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=Bostrom+N+%282003%29+Are+you+living+in+a+computer+simulation%3F+Philos+Q+53%28211%29%3A243–255&btnG=)).

+Post-Secondary Education in many industrialized countries such as Canada is currently facing performance and outcome challenges due to the lack of student engagement, experiential learning, and higher-order [21st-century skills such as critical thinking, communication, and collaboration](https://en.wikipedia.org/wiki/21st_century_skills).
+Virtual reality, with its ability to increase engagement, embodiment, experiential learning, and enhanced collaboration across co-located and remote spaces, appears a powerful tool for addressing some of the challenges we face in learning within social learning spaces.
+However, there are still many challenges concerning the ubiquitous use of virtual reality technology for learning within social learning spaces.

+### **Motivation for Circles**

 ### The (3) main impetuses for **CIRCLES** are as follows (derived from [Scavarelli et al. 2020](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=Scavarelli%2C+A.%2C+Arya%2C+A.%2C+%26+Teather%2C+R.+J.+%282020%29.+Virtual+reality+and+augmented+reality+in+social+learning+spaces%3A+a+literature+review.+Virtual+Reality.+https%3A%2F%2Fdoi.org%2F10.1007%2Fs10055-020-00444-8++&btnG=)):

 - **Accessibility**